Del Valle ISD adding new high school as growth continues

-“When you are driving down Braker Lane you are going to see this beautiful school,” said Del Valle ISD Superintendent Dr. Annette Tielle.
+“When you are driving down Braker Lane, you are going to see this beautiful school,” said Del Valle ISD Superintendent Annette Tielle.
 “You are going to see it in the middle of a beautiful development.”

 The land is divided into two parcels, both in the Whisper Valley neighborhood on the north side of the district.
-The first parcel, a 78.1 acre plot near the intersection of Braker Lane and Taylor Lane.
+The first parcel is a 78.1-acre plot near the intersection of Braker Lane and Taylor Lane.
 The second site of land, which is 71.1 acres, will serve as the site for a future elementary and middle school.
 The 149.2 acres were purchased for $167,785 per acre.

 “We also purchased property in the area for another middle school and elementary school,” said Tielle.